-A Letter of Authorisation (LoA) is a document used during the eHerkenning application process when additional confirmation is required that you are authorised to act on behalf of an organisation.
+A Letter of Authorisation is a document used during the eHerkenning application process when additional confirmation is required that you are authorised to act on behalf of an organisation.

-This document must be signed by the legally authorised representative(s) of the organisation.
+The document must be signed by the legally authorised representative(s) of the organisation.

 Why is a Letter of Authorisation required?